pedrof69/Grid9/README.md

 ## FAQ

 **Q: How does this compare to What3Words?**
-A: Shorter codes (9 vs 19+ chars) with same precision globally on land.
-Trade-off is no ocean coverage.
+A: Shorter codes (9 vs 19+ chars) with equivalent precision globally.
+Grid9 provides uniform coverage worldwide including oceans.

 **Q: Can I use this commercially?**
 A: Commercial use requires a paid license.
 Non-commercial use is free!
 Contact grid9@ukdataservices.co.uk for commercial licensing.

-**Q: Why doesn't Grid9 work over oceans?**
+**Q: Does Grid9 work everywhere on Earth?**
-A: Grid9 is optimized for land-based coordinates where most human activity occurs.
-This land-only focus allows for maximum precision efficiency in the 9-character format.
+A: Yes!
+Grid9 provides uniform 2.4-3.5m precision globally, including land areas, oceans, and polar regions.

-**Q: What happens if I try to encode ocean coordinates?**
+**Q: What makes Grid9 precision "uniform"?**
-A: The algorithm will still generate codes for ocean areas, but precision may be reduced and is not optimized for marine use.
-For reliable ocean coverage, consider traditional lat/lon coordinates.
+A: Unlike other systems that have varying precision by region, Grid9 delivers consistent accuracy whether you're in New York, rural Alaska, or the middle of the Pacific Ocean.

 **Q: What about coordinate privacy?**
 A: Codes can be decoded by anyone, just like What3Words.
 Not suitable for sensitive locations.